Beef Stew Recipe (VIDEO)

 For a thicker stew with a more gravy-like consistency, melt 2 Tbsp butter and stir in 2 Tbsp flour to make a paste.
 Once the stew is out of the oven, place it on the stove, add the paste a little at a time (to reach desired consistency) then bring it back to a boil for a few minutes to thicken and cook the flour.

 You can finish your stew on the stovetop instead of the oven.
-Be sure to use a heavy-bottomed pot or dutch oven and keep it at a low simmer so you don’t scorch the bottom.
+Be sure to use a heavy-bottomed pot or dutch oven and keep it at a low simmer and stir occasionally to make sure you don’t scorch the bottom.
 It should take about 1 1/2 hours on the stovetop or until your beef reaches the desired tenderness.

 Since stew is a meal in itself, loaded with beef and vegetables in a rich broth so we love to serve it with simple sides: